Dean: Douglas D. Anderson

 b.
 Completed at least 24 post-high school college credits of coursework, including ECN 1500 , STAT 2300 and ENGL 2010 with a grade of C or better

 c.
-Please note that beginning in Fall 2014, the Huntsman School intends to raise the minimum course grades for ECN 1500 , STAT 2300 and ENGL 2010 of B or better.
+Please not that beginning in Fall 2013, the Huntsman School intends to raise the minimum entrance requirements for applicants who fall into this category to an overall minimum GPA of 3.0 and course grades for ECN 1500 , STAT 2300 and ENGL 2010 of B or better.

 Students not meeting the above conditions are encouraged to apply.
 Admission is competitive based on available space in the Huntsman School of Business.
 Application forms and information are available at the Huntsman School of Business PAC and at: www.huntsman.usu.edu/advising

-Applications are accepted after (1) earning a minimum overall GPA of 2.67; and (2) completion of ECN 1500 , MIS 3200 and STAT 2300 or equivalents with a grade of C or better.
+Applications are accepted after (1) passing the University’s Computer Information Literacy (CIL) Exam or equivalent; (2) earning a minimum overall GPA of 2.67; and (3) completion of ECN 1500 , MIS 3200 and STAT 2300 or equivalents with a grade of C or better.

 Students may not repeat a course more than twice, and may have no more than 10 repeats in total to earn a degree.
 (Huntsman School of Business courses are limited to one repeat.)